Real-time 3D-aware Portrait Editing from a Single Image: Method

 where the encoder $\mathbf{E}_{p}(\cdot)$ is a transformer (MAE~\cite{he2022masked} for image and CLIP~\cite{clip} for text).
 The $\mathrm{E}_{high}(\mathbf{I})$ serves as the query and $\mathrm{E}_{p}(\mathbf{P})$ is employed as key and value.
 The updated feature $\mathbf{F}_{a}$ and the geometry feature $\mathbf{F}_{g}$ are then feed into the decoder $\mathrm{E}_{t}(\cdot)$ to infer the triplane $\mathbf{T}_{\mathbf{p}}$:

 {\textbf{Distilling Diffusion and 3D GAN Prior}}.
-Unlike previous methods that require large amounts of 3D data, our model operates with only 2D paired data generated by the 2D editing model~\cite{instructpix2pix} during training.
-For visual prompts, we perform captioning~\cite{li2022blip} on $\mathbf{P}$ and then use the captions as the instruction to generate an edited image $\mathbf{I}_{gt}$ with 2D diffusion model~\cite{instructpix2pix} as the pseudo label.
-For text prompts, we follow a similar process but skip the captioning step.
+Unlike previous methods that require large amounts of 3D data, our model operates with only 2D paired data generated by the 2D editing model~\cite{instructpix2pix}.
+For both visual and textual prompts, we generate edited images $\mathbf{I}_{gt}$ with the diffusion-based image editing model~\cite{instructpix2pix} as the pseudo labels.
+The details of data generation can be found in~\cref{subsec:experimental_setup}.

 With the predicted triplane $\mathbf{T}_{\mathbf{p}}$, we can render the image using the pretrained EG3D model and then calculate the reconstruction loss as follows: